geek-cookbook/geek-cookbook/manuscript/docker-swarm/traefik-forward-auth/keycloak.md

 [^1]: Keycloak is very powerful.
 You can add 2FA and all other clever things outside of the scope of this simple recipe ;)

+### Keycloak vs Authelia

+[KeyCloak][keycloak] is the "big daddy" of self-hosted authentication platforms - it has a beautiful GUI, and a very advanced and mature featureset.
+Like Authelia, KeyCloak can [use an LDAP server](/recipes/keycloak/authenticate-against-openldap/) as a backend, but _unlike_ Authelia, KeyCloak allows for 2-way sync between that LDAP backend, meaning KeyCloak can be used to _create_ and _update_ the LDAP entries (*Authelia's is just a one-way LDAP lookup - you'll need another tool to actually administer your LDAP database*).

 --8<-- "recipe-footer.md"